 I’ve written before about the ‘au cas où’ bag: the carrier you always have with you on a walk, ‘just in case’ something tasty turns up and demands to be taken home and eaten.

-Well, at this time of year, that carrier isn’t ‘au cas où’ : anyone out walking round here is likely to be guilty of ‘going equipped’.
+Well, at this time of year, it isn’t really a case of ‘au cas où’ .
+You’re bound to find something.
 A fortnight ago, for instance, Mal and I went on a country stroll from Lieurac to Neylis.
 We had with us a rucksack and two large bags, and we came home with just under 5 kilos of walnuts, scavenged from beneath the walnut trees along the path.
 A walk through the hamlet of Bourlat just above Laroque produced a tidy haul of chestnuts too.

 Yesterday, we Laroque walkers were among the vineyards of Belvèze-du-Razès.
 The grapes had all been harvested in the weeks before, but luckily for us, some bunches remained on the endless rows of vines which lined the paths we walked along.
 We felt no guilt as we gorged on this fruit all through the morning.
 The grapes had either been missed at harvest-time, or hadn’t been sufficiently ripe.
 They were unwanted – but not by us.

 The walnuts we’re used to in the Ariège are replaced by almonds over in the Aude.
 You have to be careful: non-grafted trees produce bitter almonds, not the sweet ones we wanted to find.
 But most of us returned with a fine haul to inspect later.
 Some of us found field mushrooms too.